Egyptian Mau: Characteristics

 The breed conformation is described as "a balance between the compactness of a Burmese and the slim elegance of a Siamese.
 Its medium-length body is muscular, with the hind legs longer than the front, giving the Mau the appearance of standing on tiptoes when upright."

-The Egyptian Mau is the fastest of the domestic cats, with its longer hind legs, and unique flap of skin extending from the flank to the back knee, which assists in running by allowing the legs to stretch back farther, providing for greater agility and length of stride.
+The Egyptian Mau is the fastest of the domestic cats, with its longer hind legs, and unique flap of skin extending from the flank to the back knee, which assists in running by allowing the legs to stretch back further, providing for greater agility and length of stride.
 Maus have been clocked running more than 30 mph.